Sri Chinmoy Sydney Series

 To ensure that all runners remain in the same age category for the entire Series, a runner's age category is calculated from their age on 31 December at the end of the current series.

-PRIZES will be awarded for the Series Pointscore Championship at the conclusion of the final event at Iron Cove on 6 December 2020, to the TOP 3 placegetters in each age category.
+PRIZES will be awarded for the Series Pointscore Championship at the conclusion of the final event, to the TOP 3 placegetters in each age category.

 Every runner's progressive season pointscore tally will be published here within 24 hours after the conclusion of each Series event.